aturingmachine/jenkins-script/readme.md

 Running it again will stop it.

 If the `.war` is corrupt the script should redownload the `.war` and start jenkins.

+## Usage

+If you have made the alias you can simply run `jenkins`.
+Otherwise run `~/jenkins/jenkins.sh`

+## Issues

+If while waiting for an initial password the script hangs for an extended period of time, kill the script and check the logs.
+It is possible the Jenkins server died quietly causing us to be unable to exit a loop.